-To deliver on their missions, agencies should apply a customer-centered approach toward how they design and deliver services to citizens.
+To effectively administer their missions, agencies should apply a customer-centered approach toward how they design and deliver services to citizens.

-We’re educating government leaders on the importance of prioritizing customer experience and incorporating it into their strategic plans.
-Through our expansive and fact-based research, we’re isolating best practices on customer experience throughout government, sharing those findings and working with agencies, Congress and the White House to implement much-needed change.
+We educate government leaders on the importance of customer experience and how to incorporate it into their strategic plans.
+Through our expansive and fact-based research, we isolate best practices on customer experience throughout government, share those findings and work with agencies, Congress and the White House to implement much-needed change.

-If agencies are to help their customers, they must first come to understand them by seeking out data and direct customer feedback.
-Our research found that agencies are not making the best use of feedback and customer data to drive decisions and investments.
-The data agencies do have is often incomplete, outdated or unhelpful for drawing meaningful insight.
-In addition, agencies should create a consistent and seamless customer experience by analyzing, sharing and integrating customer data across the organization’s divisions, programs and service delivery channels.
+To help their customers, agencies must first understand them through data and direct customer feedback.
+Our research found that agencies have incomplete and outdated customer information, preventing them from drawing meaningful insights and driving strategic decisions.
+Agencies should create consistent and seamless customer experience by analyzing, sharing and integrating customer data across the organization’s divisions, programs and service delivery channels.

-The Department of Veterans Affairs illustrated the need for different types of data to better understand how veterans engage with the pension claim process.
+The Department of Veterans Affairs used different types of data to understand how veterans engage with the pension claim process.
 By using an approach called “human-centered design,” the VA conducted one-on-one interviews and observed how veterans behaved in the waiting room and interacted with staff.
 The research revealed that veterans were uncomfortable with the process, often because they had little information about what it entailed.
 Combined with their quantitative survey data, the VA developed a more complete understanding of the issues with its pension claim process and created better ideas to redesign it.

-To truly enhance customer experience, agency’s need to develop a definition of what good customer service looks like and a plan to get there.
-To ensure employees are all working toward a common goal, agencies should establishing a customer experience plan.
-According to private sector best practices, plans should articulate who the customers are, what kind of experience they expect and what gaps need to be addressed.
-The plan should address top priorities and an implementation roadmap.
+Agency’s need a customer service definition and a customer experience plan to ensure employees are all working toward a common goal.
+According to private sector best practices, plans should articulate who the customers are, what kind of experience they expect and what gaps need to be addressed, as well as top priorities and an implementation roadmap.

-Our research has identified several benefits to establishing a chief customer experience officer.
-Not only does it signal that times have changed for agencies that have not had a strong customer focus, but it also ensures that a single leader has the insight and authority needed to strengthen and coordinate customer experience efforts agency-wide.
+Our research has identified several benefits to establishing a chief customer experience officer: It signals a sea change for agencies that have not had a strong customer focus and ensures that a single leader has the insight and authority needed to strengthen and coordinate agency-wide customer experience efforts.
 To ensure effective implementation, agencies must establish clear roles for the position, provide sufficient budget and staff, and place the chief high in the organization.

-For example, when the secretary of the VA announced he was establishing a chief veterans experience officer position, it sent a strong, positive message to the organization that improving the veteran experience was a top priority.
+For example, when the secretary of the VA announced the establishment of a chief veterans experience officer position, it sent a strong, positive message to the organization that improving the veteran experience was a top priority.
 The position was one of only three people in the agency who reported to the secretary, giving the position substantial authority and power to effect change.

 Every agency needs a skilled, engaged workforce that understands and is prepared to serve its customers.
 To build this workforce, agencies need to hire well, train and prepare staff to serve customers and hold employees accountable for the quality of service delivery.
 The Office of Federal Student Aid specifically hired an expert to evaluate the tone, soft skills and emotional intelligence of customer service representatives.
 This helped the office ensure that it was hiring employees with the ability to provide the best possible customer service experience.